-If any, the individual agreement in place with the Independent Director and each of the members of the Board of Statutory Auditors must be in compliance with the New Provisions.
+If any, the individual agreement in place with each of the Independent Directors and each of the members of the Board of Statutory Auditors must be in compliance with the New Provisions.

 The structure of remuneration for staff of U.O.
 Compliance and U.O.
 Global Risk Management must comply with the specific rules of paragraph 1.3 of the Document and Section III, paragraph 3, of the New Provisions.